-Tips: If you want to extend C drive by shrinking E (nonadjacent partition), there's an additional step to move Unallocated space before adding to C drive.
+Tips: If you want to extend C drive by shrinking the non adjacent partition E, there's an additional step to move Unallocated space behind C drive.

-How to extend C drive partition with other disk
+3. How to extend C drive partition with another disk

-Extend C drive for virtual server in VMware/Hyper-V
+How to extend C drive for Server 2008 in VMware/Hyper-V

-If you run Windows Server 2008 as a guest virtual server machine in VMware or Hyper-V, firstly, check if there's plenty of free space on the same disk.
+If you run Windows 2008 as a guest server in VMware or Hyper-V virtual machine, firstly, check if there's plenty of free space on the same disk.
 If yes, simply install NIUBI to the virtual server and follow the steps in the first video above.

-If there's not plenty of free space on the system disk, you can expand disk without copying to another one.
+If there's not plenty of free space on the system disk, you can expand this virtual disk without copying to another one.

-After expanding disk, additional space is shown as Unallocated on the end of disk.
+After expanding disk, additional space is shown as Unallocated at the end of original disk.
 Follow the steps in first video to move Unallocated space and add to C drive.